 If a sudden job transfer is in your future, a little pre-planning can help make your relocation move less stressful.
 Because after the excitement of moving to a new city begins to fade, panic often replaces the initial exhilaration, especially when the realization hits that you might not know anything about buying a home in a new area.

-Start an Internet search by entering keywords into Google such as the name of the city, coupled with information or housing.
-Here are a few places to look:
+Start an online search by entering keywords into Google, such as the name of the city, along with "information" or "housing."
+Here are tips for your search:

 - Look at the tourism sites for the city.

-- If you've narrowed your choices to specific neighborhoods, search on "name of neighborhood" plus "neighborhood association."
+- If you've narrowed your choices to specific neighborhoods, search "name of the neighborhood" plus "neighborhood association."

 Talk to Real Estate Agents

 - First, find a real estate agent.
-You will be better protected if you hire an inexperienced agent who has worked with relocating buyers.
+You will be better protected if you hire an experienced agent who has worked with relocating buyers.

 - Ask whom the agents represent and request a copy of a buyer's broker agreement before you are asked to sign such a document.